 There are a few potential causes for a white discharge in your dog’s fur after she’s been out in the heat.
 The most common cause is an infection, and the discharge can be indicative of that.
 Other causes of a white discharge include allergies, parasites, or skin cancer.
 If your dog is displaying any of these symptoms, you’ll want to get her checked out by a veterinarian as soon as possible.

 Scratching is one of the most common issues you’ll encounter when it comes to your dog.
-Your dog scratches because she’s bored, stressed out, anxious, or uncomfortable; but if this continues for a long period of time and your dog begins to have pain in her paws, sores developing in her pads, or bleeding from her paws, you should take her to the vet as soon as possible.
+Your dog scratches because she’s bored, stressed out, anxious, or uncomfortable.
+But if this continues for a long period and your dog begins to have pain in her paws, sores developing in her pads, or bleeding from her paws, you should take her to the vet as soon as possible.

 The sweat mixes with the bacteria on the dog’s skin, and the resulting mixture can cause an infection.
 If your dog has any of the following symptoms, you should take her to the vet: increased thirst, increased urination, poor appetite, vomiting, diarrhea, or difficulty breathing.

 If your dog has a white discharge from her nose or eyes, she may have a yeast infection.
-Yeast infections are caused by the overgrowth of yeast in the dog’s body.
+The overproduction of yeast in the dog’s body results in yeast infections.
 You can help prevent a yeast infection from returning by following these steps: